When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Consider the diaper: Not all toddlers have mastered the art of toilet training yet.
 If so, consider how much room the diaper takes up and ensure you can close the zipper with one on.
 My little one went down a pant size once the diaper was off.

-• Opt for comfort: It’s best to stick with soft, stretchy materials.
+• Opt for comfort: Sticking soft, stretchy materials is best.

 • Involve your toddler: If you can, bring your toddler along with you when shopping.
 Pick out two or three pairs and let them choose.
 You might even get them into the fitting room to try them on.